mihai-negru/c-language-data-structures/README.md

     gcc your_file.o -ldstruc -o your_file
 ```

-For static library first copy the library into **your** current working folder:
+For static library, first copy the library into **your** current working folder:

 ```BASH
     gcc -c your_file.c